 *On this date in 1962, Jamaica celebrates its independence from British colonial rule.

 The Caribbean island was settled first by hunter-gatherers from the Yucatan and then by two waves of Arawak people from South America.
 Christopher Columbus arrived in Jamaica in 1494 and took it for the Crown of Castile.
 At this time, over two hundred villages existed in Jamaica, largely located on the south coast and ruled by caciques, or "chiefs of villages".
-The Spanish Empire began its official rule in Jamaica in 1509, with formal occupation of the island by conquistador Juan de Esquivel and his men.
+The Spanish Empire began its official rule in Jamaica in 1509, with the formal occupation of the island by conquistador Juan de Esquivel and his men.
 The Spaniards enslaved many of the native people, overworking and killing them to the point that many perished within fifty years of European arrival.